sfpprxy/myhub/README.md

 ## View
 20% of total time, To implementing UI design to View:

+    No fancy, delicate, good-looking stuff.

+Upgrade later:

-    No fancy, delicate, good-looking stuff, upgrade later (after we decided the whole style, in order to keep consistency).
+    After we decided the whole style, in order to keep consistency.

   - HTML (80% time)
   - CSS, Javascript (20%)